tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Immunosuppression alters T cell gene expression but not TCR repertoire in an irMyocarditis case with matched pre- and post-corticosteroid heart samples
 ### TCR clones enriched in irMyocarditis hearts are distinct from those enriched in tumor
  - across all irMyocarditis patients, five clones were enriched in both heart and tumor (18% of tumor-enriched TCR-βs, 26% of heart-enriched TCR-βs), but in each irMyocarditis patients, the TCR-β clones most expanded in heart tissue compared to control tissue were not enriched in the tumor relative to control tissue
- - **modest overlap of TCR beta clones between heart and tumor but majority of enriched/most expanded clones in each tissue are distnct**
+ - **modest overlap of TCR β clones between heart and tumor but majority of enriched/most expanded clones in each tissue are distnct**
 ## Discussion
- - arguing against shared antigens between heart and tumor, cardiac protein alpha-myosin autoantigen in mouse models of irMyocarditis but healthy controls here have T cell clones reactive for this antigen in blood (also these were not most expanded clones in irMyocarditis tissue in cancer patients)
+ - arguing against shared antigens between heart and tumor, cardiac protein α-myosin autoantigen in mouse models of irMyocarditis but healthy controls here have T cell clones reactive for this antigen in blood (also these were not most expanded clones in irMyocarditis tissue in cancer patients)
 # Immune signatures predict development of autoimmune toxicity in patients with cancer treated with immune checkpoint inhibitors
 ## Highlights
  - systemic immune signatures shortly after ICI start linked to irAEs